SKIMMYGUPTA/Redmine/README.md

 - Total Time Spent is displayed.

 ##### **🔗️ADD – ON FEATURES**
-**🟡HOME**: directing to main page
+**🟡 HOME**: directing to main page

-**🟢MY PAGE**: showing the issues assigned to you and the issues that you have reported.
+**🟢 MY PAGE**: showing the issues assigned to you and the issues that you have reported.
 Projects: contains the list of projects

-**🟣SEARCH**: Search words or sentences in the topic and content of issues.
+**🟣 SEARCH**: Search words or sentences in the topic and content of issues.

-**🔵DROP-DOWN LIST**: shows projects related to you and allows you to jump on the project page.
+**🔵 DROP-DOWN LIST**: shows projects related to you and allows you to jump on the project page.
 After selecting the project, you want, the overview of the project will show up.

-**🟡ISSUES**: shows all open issues
+**🟡 ISSUES**: shows all open issues

-**🟢NEW ISSUES**: allows creation of new issues
+**🟢 NEW ISSUES**: allows creation of new issues

-**🟣DOCUMENTS**: shows already uploaded records
+**🟣 DOCUMENTS**: shows already uploaded records

-**🔵SUBJECT** and **DESCRIPTION** let you add details about the issue.
+**🔵 SUBJECT** and **DESCRIPTION** let you add details about the issue.

-**🟡FILES**: helps attach files with maximum size.
+**🟡 FILES**: helps attach files with maximum size.

-**🟢WATCHERS**: the people selected from the drop-down menu will receive email about every update of the particular issue.
+**🟢 WATCHERS**: the people selected from the drop-down menu will receive email about every update of the particular issue.

-**🟣STATUS**: shows the status of the issue (new, in progress, resolved or closed).
+**🟣 STATUS**: shows the status of the issue (new, in progress, resolved or closed).

-**🔵PRIORITY**: shows the importance of the issue.
+**🔵 PRIORITY**: shows the importance of the issue.

-**🟡ASSIGNEE**: helps in the selection of the people for the project assigned.
+**🟡 ASSIGNEE**: helps in the selection of the people for the project assigned.

-**🟢DUE DATE**: specifies a deadline for the issue.
+**🟢 DUE DATE**: specifies a deadline for the issue.

-**🟣ESTIMATED TIME**: hours taken to complete the issue.
+**🟣 ESTIMATED TIME**: hours taken to complete the issue.

-🔵By clicking the issue, you’ll be able to enter the issue and see the description and updated details of the issue.
+🔵 By clicking the issue, you’ll be able to enter the issue and see the description and updated details of the issue.

-**🟡UPDATE**: adding updates to the issues.
+**🟡 UPDATE**: adding updates to the issues.

-**🟢WATCH/UNWATCH**: shows whether you are a watcher of the assigned issue, and could be modified by clicking it.
+**🟢 WATCH/UNWATCH**: shows whether you are a watcher of the assigned issue, and could be modified by clicking it.

-🟣In a particular issue, after clicking **“UPDATE”**, a section will show up which allows user to enter details.
+🟣 In a particular issue, after clicking **“UPDATE”**, a section will show up which allows user to enter details.
 In this section, you will be able to change the properties of the issue.

-🔵The **LOG TIME** section let users record the time spent on the particular issue and allows uploading of the attachment.
+🔵 The **LOG TIME** section let users record the time spent on the particular issue and allows uploading of the attachment.

-🟡People can always check the update history under the particular issue assigned.
+🟡 People can always check the update history under the particular issue assigned.

-🟢If the issue gets completed, change the status of the issue to **RESOLVED**, and the managers assigned to the project will close the issue, which removes the issue from **OPEN** issue list.
+🟢 If the issue gets completed, change the status of the issue to **RESOLVED**, and the managers assigned to the project will close the issue, which removes the issue from **OPEN** issue list.

 #### **Made with ❤️ by Koders**